SUD for the Healthcare Team

 Designations: AMA PRA Category 1 Credit™, Nursing Contact Hour(s), Pharmacy CE Credit, AAPA Category 1 CME Credit, Social Work CE Credit, and IPCE Credit

 Provides an overview of the history of opioid use with an overview of contributing factors to the current epidemic.
 Using clinical cases, opioid use disorder is then discussed in detail.
-Finally, there is a discussion of harm reduction approaches and treatment options.
+Finally, there is a discussion of treatment options.

 Presenter(s):